Day Drinker

-Day Drinker is an upcoming American action thriller film directed by Marc Webb and written by Zach Dean.
-It stars Johnny Depp, Penélope Cruz, and Madelyn Cline.
+Day Drinker is an upcoming American supernatural revenge thriller film directed by Marc Webb and written by Zach Dean.
+It stars Johnny Depp, Madelyn Cline, and Penélope Cruz.

+The film is scheduled to be released in the United States on March 26, 2027.

 Premise

 A private-yacht bartender meets a mysterious day drinker, only for them to be unexpectedly tangled in a criminal underbelly.